eliz-zay/univie-practice/p1-geth-app-poa/README.md

-# Geth app based on Proof-of-Authority
+# Geth app based on Smart Contracts and Proof-of-Authority

-The aim of this project was to create a secure platform which facilitates decision making and provides persistent storage for a management board of a company within the Go-ethereum framework based on a Proof-of-Authority concept.
+The aim of this project was to create a secure platform which facilitates decision making and provides persistent storage for a management board of a company within the Go-ethereum framework based on a Proof-of-Authority concept and Solidity Smart Contracts.

 ## Project structure